blazingdrummer/BakedModpack/README.md

     - try picking up `{# of items}/{# of party members}` items
   - the red item cauldron in the Bazaar gives the player a red item directly into their inventory, but also drops one on the ground, resulting in duplication
     - simply don't pick up this item; in the case that you accidentally do and want to remove it, simply use the command `remove_item {item_name} 1`
-  - when playing as Void Reaver as the client, you must use the alternate `Client Reave` ability available in his loadout for his special to function properly, albeit without the fancy effects
+  - prices for the BiggerBazaar chests show up as money and not lunar coins when playing as client; the values are still accurate

 For a more up-to-date list, check the `#known-issues` channel on the [Discord](https://discord.gg/QRtdUbV).